juanxramirez/Matrix_condition/README.md

 ## Hardware requirements
 The code presented here requires only a standard computer with enough RAM to support the in-memory operations.

-We tested our code using a desktop PC with 3.6 GHz CPU and 16 GB of RAM.
+We have tested our code using a desktop PC with 3.6 GHz CPU and 16 GB of RAM.

 ## Software requirements
 ### OS Requirements